 It’s really just a historical accident that people who operate the bastions of high culture have, for a variety of reasons, taken against guidance and didacticism.
 If you’re a serious person, you’re not looking for relevance in works of art.
 You’re not looking for teaching in literature.
 You are looking for paradox, you’re looking to ask questions and you’re deeply suspicious of anyone who has got an answer, even if that answer is tentative.
 It’s always struck me that you can go a long way by trying to put forward tentative suggestions.

-We’ve been open two-and-a-half years.
+We’ve been open two and a half years.
 It still looks the same but behind the scenes, in the engine room, we’ve been tweaking and thinking and adjusting.
 It’s been a huge learning curve for me helping to run an organisation.
-It’s been really just the amount it takes, the amount of boring stuff that the customer never sees and should never see.
-It’s just mind boggling and yet, at the same time, it’s fantastic to get something off the ground that is touching people everyday in a certain kind of way.
-It’s been a real enrichment to my life and a real step forward.

 Yep.
 I’ve forcibly been put in a cage and got people to lock me up.
 I’ll just go for long periods where I’m going to throw any new ideas out, because we’re just trying to get the ones we’ve got to work absolutely properly before we move on to the next thing.
 That’s just because of my background, where I can think up an idea in a paragraph and off I go.
 What that means from a legal point of view and financial point of view is just incredibly complicated.
 It’s been a learning curve [laughs].

 That’s the second practical project I’ve been involved in.
 Really, aside from books, the last years have been taken up with just these two projects.
 To put it very pretentiously, these two projects are guided by my two main interests, which are beauty and wisdom.
-I’m very interested in the way the world looks, I’m a very aesthetic person.
+I’m a very aesthetic person.
 I’m interested in driving forward change to improve the look of the world.
 And then I’m very interested in wisdom, which is to increase the level of ideas about how to live a good life in society.
 So you could say that’s what I’ve been doing in my books one way of another, but in terms of projects, School of Life is about wisdom, and Living Architecture is about beauty.

 No, I mean these two things have worked.
 It’s more the pace of them.
 They’re successful, but they’ve been incredibly slow and full of reversal.
 On the surface, everything looks fine and it is fine, but it’s been a long hard road.
 I’ve learnt a lot of skills as a human being.
 I used to be very shy about asking anyone for anything, I would just never want to ask.
 I’ve been doing nothing but asking strangers for a huge array of things in the last five years.
 And it’s changed my personality, probably for the better.
 I’m more outgoing and better able to win people round to some things that they might not have thought they’d be interested in.